Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

 ##### IVR Impact

 You may also use this event to define how and when the calls should be terminated for voice-based channels.
-The IVR implementation allows session/call closure only when the ‘end of conversation’ is completed. <a href="https://docsinternal-kore.github.io/docs/xo/channels/IVR-integration/" target="_blank">Learn more</a>.
+The IVR implementation allows session/call closure only when the ‘end of conversation’ is completed.
+[Learn more](/docs/xo/channels/IVR-integration/){target="_blank"}.

 #### RCS Opt-In / Opt-Out Events